-- New s.
-120.541(5)(c) provides agencies with specific guidance and flexibility for obtaining information and data necessary to prepare economic analyses. - New s.
-120.541(5)(d) directs agencies to consider all direct and indirect costs of rule compliance and provides 18 specific types of costs as examples, including: - Filing fees; - Costs of obtaining a license; - > Costs to obtain, install, and maintain equipment necessary for compliance; - > Costs related to accounting, financial, information, and management systems; - Labor costs; - > Costs of education, training, and testing necessary for compliance; - > Allocation of administrative and other overhead.
+The bill creates s.
+120.541(5)(c), F.S., providing agencies with specific guidance and flexibility for obtaining information and data necessary to prepare economic analyses.
+Newly created s.
+120.541(5)(d), F.S., directs agencies to consider all direct and indirect costs of rule compliance and provides 18 specific types of costs as examples, including:

+- Filing fees; - Costs of obtaining a license; - Costs to obtain, install, and maintain equipment necessary for compliance; - Costs related to accounting, financial, information, and management systems; - Labor costs: - Costs of education, training, and testing necessary for compliance; and - Allocation of administrative and other overhead.